 3 hours.
-This course examines several major spiritual traditions with a view to understanding the implications for a clinical practice with persons in these populations.
-Within each tradition the following are explored: history and tradition; sacred writings; central doctrines; spiritual authority; faith communities; communal and personal disciplines/rituals; health/happiness and pathology; means of grace; social and cultural practice; relationship to creator/creation; gender, blood, and faith relationships; compare and contrast with Western Christian worldview; systemic analysis; and therapeutic implications.
-It is recommended that students complete COUN 561 Spirituality and Clinical Praxis I prior to enrolling in this course.
+This course is intended to increase the student's understanding of the issues and dynamics in counseling across social and cultural lines.
+Students will explore the nature of society and culture and how these impact the counseling process.
+Students will examine several major spiritual traditions, with a view to understanding the implications for clinical practice with persons in these populations.
+Within each tradition, the following are explored: history and tradition; sacred writings; central doctrines; spiritual authority; faith communities; communal and personal disciplines/rituals; health/happiness and pathology; means of grace; social and cultural practice; relationship to creator/creation; gender, blood, and faith relationships; compare and contrast with Western Christian worldview; systemic analysis; and therapeutic implications.
+Attention will be given to developing understanding of gender, class, race, ethnicity, structure and roles within marriage and family work, and various lifestyles.

-COUN 570 Lifestyle and Career Development
+COUN 570 Lifestyle and Career Development and Consultation

 3 hours.
 A study of the foundational issues and resources of career counseling, the lifestyle and career decision-making process, career guidance programs for special populations, and future issues.
 The integration of career counseling and psychotherapy will be considered for a "total person" approach.

-Prerequisite: COUN 501 Principles and Techniques of Counseling I or equivalent.
+There will an introduction to different theories, models and processes of consultation and change.
+Prerequisite: COUN 501 Principles and Techniques of Counseling or equivalent.